daniloroz/boxdrop/README.md

 # boxdrop
-React App with functionality to authenticate and drop your personal files in.
+Next.js App with functionality to authenticate and drop your personal files in.